terrapower/armi/doc/user/inputs.rst

 The Blueprints Input File
 =========================

 The **blueprints** input defines the dimensions of structures in the reactor, as well as their material makeup.
 In a typical case, pin dimensions, isotopic composition, control definitions, coolant type, etc. are defined here.
-The specifics of each assembly type are then overlayed, possibly including enrichment distributions and other material modifications.
+The specifics of each assembly type are then overlaid, possibly including enrichment distributions and other material modifications.

 .. note:: See the :py:mod:`~armi.reactor.blueprints` module for implementation and more detail.